 A good moving company will have the right numbers.
 If you are moving across state lines, the company must have a US DOT number, which is a unique number given to them by the U.S. Department of Transportation.
 Moves within your state require a state license.
 When discussing numbers, don’t forget pricing.
-Check out this moving cost calculator to see what the going rate for your type of move is.

 Not Sorting Before Packing